fraterrisus/walkthroughs/dragon-wars/walkthrough-0.md

 That being said, creating two fighters and two mages is probably your best bet.
 But that begs the question of which magic skills to take, and there's not really a single correct answer.
 Every school is useful, but every school can also be skipped at creation time. **High Magic** has the best early-game zap spells and there's no way to get access to it without building a PC with it, but you could live without it if you really wanted to.
 (The [Magic College](./walkthrough-1.md#magic-college) becomes unsolvable, though.)
 Valar comes with **Sun Magic** and a bunch of spells pre-loaded, so you don't need your own.
 But if you were going to double up on a school, this is the one to pick. **Druid Magic** is *required* in order to win the game, but because of that it's possible to pick it up in-game for free.
 You could let a strong fighter become a Druid mage instead of making one; I've had success letting Louie take this role.

 Okay, fine, you're here for opinions, here's mine: For a fresh party, I almost always take *High Magic* and *Druid Magic*.
-My High Mage sits in slot 5 with a high DEX so I can give them the Gatlin Bow / Magic Quiver combo in the second half of the game.
+My High Mage sits in slot 5 with a high DEX, and they get the Gatlin Bow / Magic Quiver combo in the second half of the game.
 I pick up Valar early to round out the set, and Louie gets *Druid* from Enkidu once he's ready.
 Having two Druid mages is no bad thing (*D:Cure All*).
 But this is definitely not the only way to do it.

 **Attributes:** Whoever's going to wrestle Enkidu for *Druid Magic* needs at least STR 16.
 Fighters will need at least STR 17 to use the good *Swords*.
 (If you have it early, consider taking a Greatsword from the Purgatory Arena.)
 A 20 is the minimum to use the good *Axes*, 22 gets you all the *Two-Handers*, and a few statues can only be moved with a 23 or better.
 If your STR is higher than the minimum for a melee weapon, you get +1 bonus damage for every five points above the requirement, so for example if you use a Hand Axe (min STR 5) with a 20 STR you deal 1d6+3 damage.